Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4521.066755,4531.568623.md

 ### Transcript

-> yes yes it is there is no cake in this game there's a food court though might
+> yes yes it is there is no cake in this game there's a food court though might be kick there Ceri essentially sculpting the